 Moses 8; Genesis 6–11

-On understanding the scale of the Great Flood and how to contextualize the Biblical account:
+On understanding the scope and scale of the Great Flood and how to contextualize the Biblical account:

-- Robert B. Chisholm Jr., “Does God Change His Mind’?,” Bibliotheca Sacra 152 (October–December 1995): 387–99.
-Chisholm explores the meaning and theological implications of Old Testament passages that indicate God relented from or regretted (KJV “repented”) his course of action, as he did in Genesis 6:6–7.
+Robert B. Chisholm Jr., “Does God Change His Mind’?,” Bibliotheca Sacra 152 (October–December 1995): 387–99.
+Chisholm explores the meaning and theological implications of Old Testament passages that indicate God relented from or regretted (ᴋᴊᴠ “repented”) his course of action, as he did in Genesis 6:6–7.

-- Paul H. Seely, “The Date of the Tower of Babel and Some Theological Implications,” Westminster Theological Journal 63 (2001): 15–38.
-Using internal and external evidence, BYU Professor Paul Seely attempts to data the story of the tower of Babel, and explain how it fits into our broader understanding of human history.
+Paul H. Seely, “The Date of the Tower of Babel and Some Theological Implications,” Westminster Theological Journal 63 (2001): 15–38.
+Using internal and external evidence, Seely attempts to date the story of the tower of Babel and explain how it fits into our broader understanding of human history.